syeddaim13/ppfrfr23/README.md

 ## Features

 - Cambridge International A Level pastpapers
-- Cambridge International GCSE pastpapers WIP
+- Cambridge International GCSE pastpapers
 - Not all subjects are supported.